RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

 Open your favorite browser on your windows pc and type the address you gave TrueNAS.
  192.168.100.10
 You should be greeted at the TrueNAS login screen.

+# Now Time For Security Setup.
+To isolate and firewall the connection.
+---